 What can happen without BI?
 When BI isn't in use, many issues can arise with the quality of data a company obtains.
 Not only can the quality of data become an afterthought where it should be a focus, but it can leave a company in the dark as far as the effectiveness of the tools they use to generate revenue.

 In companies without a BI strategy, time can be wasted discussing where data has come from rather than interpreting that data.
 Without the presence of a BI strategy, data can originate from many sources, resulting in everyone trying to define a version of the truth.

 Because no single entity is in place to clearly define data and its parameters, a business without a BI strategy can see their calculations having numerous definitions and names for the same things.
 Not only is this confusing, but these inconsistencies can cause bottlenecks in the flow of information as well as the flow of products and services to the customer.

 Every effective BI strategy should include the following elements:

-There are also several common, yet avoidable pitfalls to avoid.
+There are also several common pitfalls that companies should avoid.
 These include:

 To sum up

 An effective BI strategy is a road map that includes risk management, priorities, dependencies, change management and communications, as well as strategic and tactical steps for achieving success.
 It also requires an understanding of the factors that influence BI and learning the proper way to develop your strategy will be critical in the success of its implementation.
 Above all, a conscious approach that blends enterprise resources will result in the delivering of a piece of information that is not only predictable but consistent, complete and reliable.